-Since then, we've traveled almost 20,000 miles with Dave.
+Since then, we've traveled over 33,000 miles with Dave.
 Within his cozy interior we’ve worked, read, cooked, dined and slept.
-We’ve camped from Washington to Michigan, explored Idaho, rambled down the Oregon Coast to California, meandered into the northern Cascades and snaked our way, blue-highway style, up to the Canadian border by way of Okanagan.
+We’ve camped from Washington to Michigan, explored Idaho, rambled down the Oregon and California coasts, meandered through the northern Cascades and snaked our way, blue-highway style, up into Canada by way of Okanagan, Vancouver, and Lynden.
 Beneath the cool shade of his original TransAwn 2000 we’ve spent many a sunny morning and cool evening.
 Out his many windows we’ve seen countless beautiful things.

 “Everyone gets the van that they need…”